1st Lithuanian Dragoon Regiment: World War I

 Even until the end of the First World War, the signs outside the soldiers' barracks were in Lithuanian and German languages.

+Uniforms

+During World War I, the uniforms of the regiment's soldiers had red piping.

 Commanders

 The regimental commanders were the following:

 Legacy

-A statue commemorating the regiment's fallen soldiers was built after World War I.
+A statue commemorating the regiment's fallen soldiers was built after World War I. Within the Reichswehr, the regiment's traditions were passed on by the 1st Squadron of the 1st Cavalry Regiment, part of the 1st Cavalry Division.